H. H. Kung: Early life

 In the summer of 1901, Luella Miner, a missionary and Oberlin graduate, arranged for Kung to travel to Oberlin for further study.
 Upon landing in San Francisco, however, because of the Chinese Exclusion Act, Kung and his companion were locked up for several weeks before the Chinese Consul-General posted bond, and they were then not allowed to go to Oberlin for another year.
-Their railway passage took them into Canada, but only by strong intervention from an Ohio congressman were they were allowed to re-enter the United States.
-Kung graduated from Oberlin in 1906, then proceeded to take a master's degree in economics from Yale University.
+Their railway passage took them into Canada, but only by strong intervention from an Ohio congressman were they allowed to re-enter the United States.
+Kung graduated from Oberlin in 1906, then proceeded to take a master's degree in chemistry from Yale University.

 After completing his education abroad, Kung returned to his home province in China.
 During the 1911 Xinhai Revolution, Kung mobilized forces in support of Yan Xishan, helping Yan to overthrow the authority of the Qing imperial government in Shanxi.
 After 1911, Kung became one of Yan's most trusted advisors, and Yan was soon recognized as the military governor of Shanxi by Yuan Shikai, and effectively controlled Shanxi until 1949, when the Communists took control of mainland China.
 Kung's influence on Yan's thinking from 1911 onward was significant, and was a major factor in Yan's subsequent determination to modernize Shanxi.
 The reforms that Yan subsequently conducted won Yan widespread acclaim, and Shanxi gained a reputation during the Warlord Era as being the "Model Province".

 After 1911, Kung helped to establish Ming Hsien, a complex of Christian schools in Taigu on the land Kung had acquired through the Boxer Indemnity.
 Kung became principal, and married Han Yu-mei, a fellow graduate of the North China Union College, who died of tuberculosis.
 In 1913, he met Soong Ai-ling, one of the Soong sisters, and married her the following year.
 Supporters in Oberlin established the Oberlin Shansi Memorial Association, to which Kung made regular and substantial contributions.

 In 1922, Shanxi experienced a serious famine.
 Kung worked closely with the American Red Cross and missionary organizations like American Mission Board and the China International Famine Relief Commission to deliver relief supplies and to improve Shanxi's infrastructure to make the delivery of relief easier.
 According to foreign members of the Famine Relief Commission, the collective efforts of all involved were successful in preventing what otherwise would have been an "appalling calamity", and by 1923 conditions in Shanxi returned to normal.

 In the summer of 1926 Kung returned to the United States; during this trip he represented China at the Philadelphia Sesquicentennial celebrations, and Oberlin bestowed Kung an LL.D. degree.